syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 * When **Zooming.EnablePinching** option is set to *true*, you can zoom the chart through pinch gesture.

 N> Pinch zooming is supported only in browsers that support multi-touch gestures.
-Currently IE10, IE11, Chrome and Opera browsers support multi-touch in desktop devices.
+Currently, Internet Explorer 10, Internet Explorer 11, Google Chrome, and Opera browsers support multi-touch in desktop devices.

 {% highlight cshtml %}